spanners/dissertation/dissertation/sections/pilot2.markdown

 **reject the null hypothesis $H_0$**, and **accept the alternative hypothesis
 $H_1$**.

-**This is the chapter in which you review the outcomes, and critique the outcomes process.**

-**You may include user evaluation here too.**

 ## Discussion

 Talk about "phases" in a programmer's activities during task-completion: